Burn care focuses on the treatment and minimization of burn injuries, often specifically focusing on reconstructive services.

 Our burn treatment team

-We provide a multidisciplinary burn treatment team to ensure you receive comprehensive care.
+We make sure that your care is handled by a multidisciplinary burn treatment team so that you receive the depth and breadth of care that you deserve.
 Our burn care team includes:

 - Burn and trauma surgeons